vertexproject/synapse/docs/synapse/devopsguide.rst

 Configure Free Space Requirement
 --------------------------------

-To avoid data corruption due to lack of disk space, Synapse services periodically check the amount of free space available and will switch to read-only mode if they are below a minimum threshold.
+To avoid the risk of data corruption due to lack of disk space, Synapse services periodically check the amount of free space available and will switch to read-only mode if they are below a minimum threshold.
 This threshold can be controlled via the ``limit:disk:free`` configuration option, and is set to 5% free space by default.